shinra-corp/MerkleTreeMultiProofs/README.md

 The BLANK SYMBOL is only the # = Keccak(0).
 This value is considered a reserved work.

 Conceptually we can think as something in the line of:

 [ A ; B ; C ; D ; E ; F ; # ; i1 ; i2 ; i3 ; i4; …]

+Where

+A to F are leaves

+\# is the BLANK POINT

+i1 to in are the intermedian nodes

 The user should also give a generalized index order operation array, GIOP for friends.
 The GIOP is nothing more than the indexes in the generalized form for each element in the input array.

-We don't need all the GIOP information about the leaves, we know that for each leaf there is always a sibling.
+### We don't need all the GIOP information about the leaves, we know that for each leaf there is always a sibling.
 So we don't include the sibling index.

 Conceptually we can think as something in the line of:
 [10 ; 12 ; 4 ; 5]